 This is José Ireta’s third year as Camp Director for Messiah West Coast.
 Jose works as a high school counselor and has been working in education for nearly 20 years.
-Additionally, José was in ministry working part time as a music director in the church up until a few years ago when he heard the call to follow Yahweh’s Law.
+Additionally, José was in ministry working part time as a music director in the church up until 2013 when he heard the call to follow Yahweh’s Law.
 José has led the music / praise at Sukkot in Orosi the last three years and he and his wife, Yanina, have worked closely with Bryan Barnes of Growing in Torah since coming to Torah.
 José and his family live in Southern California and can be seen in The Way; A Documentary.
 They host a weekly home fellowship.

 Bryce & Melissa Jones